-Head, Centre for Microvascular Research; Professor of Microvascular Pharmamcology
+Head of Centre for Microvascular Research & Professor of Microvascular Pharmacology

 Sussan Nourshargh is a pharmacologist who studied at University College London (BSc) and King’s College London (PhD) and became Professor of Immunopharmacology at Imperial College London in 2006.
 In 2007 she joined Barts and The London Medical School to establish and head a new Centre focusing on Microvascular Research.

 • Fellow of the Academy of Medical Sciences (2012)

 • Fellow of the Society of Biology (2010)

 • Fellow of the British Pharmacological Society (2005)

 • Member of the British Heart Foundation Fellowship Committee (2011 to 2014)